-Key Audit Matter How the matter was Addressed Impairment Allowances on Loans and Advances at Amortized Cost in the Consolidated and Bank Financial Statements We determined that the impairment on loans and advances to customers to be a Key Audit Matter due to the high degree of estimation uncertainty and significant judgement applied by Management in determination of Expected Credit Losses (ECL) as summarized below; Assessing the appropriateness of parameters used in the statistical models in respect of Probability of Default (PDs), Loss Given Default (LGDs), and Exposure at Default (EADs) by considering local economic conditions, and; Forward-Looking Information IFRS 9 requires the Bank to measure ECLs on a forward-looking basis reflecting a range of future economic conditions.
-Significant management judgement applied to determining the macroeconomic information used and the probability weightings applied.
-Significant Increase in Credit Risk The criteria selected to identify a significant increase in credit risk is a key area of Judgement within the Bank's ECL calculation as these criteria determine Whether a 12-month or lifetime provisions are recorded.
-Model Estimations Inherently judgmental modeling used to estimate ECLs, which involves determining Probabilities of Default ('PD'), Loss Given Default ('LGD'), and Exposures at Default ('EAD').
-The PD and LGD modules used are the key drivers of the Bank's ECL results and are therefore the most significant judgmental aspect of the Bank's ECL modeling approach.
-Evaluating Management's basis for establishing Stage 3 loss allowances in terms of the Group and Bank's policies and in terms of the requirements of IFRS 9.
-This included challenging reasonability of Management assumptions on cash flow projections and time to realization for a sample of the facilities.
-Making use of our internal financial risk modeling specialists to: Assess the Group and Bank's methodology for determining the economic scenarios used in the forward-looking information and the probability weightings applied to the scenarios; Assess the key economic variables used in the determination of ECL, including agreeing a sample of economic variables to external sources, as well as the overall reasonableness of the economic forecasts by comparing the Group's and Bank's forecasts to reputable, external sources of macroeconomic forecasts.
+Inherently judgmental modeling used to estimate ECLs, which involves determining Probabilities of Default ('PD'), Loss Given Default ('LGD'), and Exposures at Default ('EAD').
+The PD and LGD modules used are the key drivers of the Bank's ECL results and are therefore the most significant judgmental aspect of the Bank's ECL modeling approach

+- Assessing the appropriateness of parameters used in the statistical models in respect of Probability of Default (PDs), Loss Given Default (LGDs), and Exposure at Default (EADs) by considering local economic conditions, and; - Evaluating Management's basis for establishing Stage 3 loss allowance in terms of the Group and Bank's policies and in terms of the requirements of IFRS 9.
+This included challenging reasonability of Management assumptions on cash flow projections and time to realization for a sample of the facilities. - Making use of our internal financial risk modeling specialists to: - Assess the Group and Bank's methodology for determining the economic scenarios used in the forward-looking information and the probability weightings applied to the scenarios; - Assess the key economic variables used in the determination of ECL, including agreeing a sample of economic variables to external sources, as well as the overall reasonableness of the economic forecasts by comparing the Group's and Bank's forecasts to reputable, external sources of macroeconomic forecasts.